-Due to the fact that they see and hear much more than others, that they can think deeply and comprehensively - they can be exposed to the Tall Poppy Syndrome (which we write about in another dedicated column) and because of this, they withdraw and slowly wither.
+Since they see and hear much more than others, they can think deeply and comprehensively - they can be exposed to the Tall Poppy Syndrome (which we write about in another dedicated column) and because of this, they withdraw and slowly wither.

 Myth #4 - Only an introvert can be a Highly Sensitive Person

 Due to the depth of their processing, Highly Sensitive People perceive various stimuli much more strongly than others.
 Therefore, they can be overstimulated much more often and more easily.
 Therefore, they need time and space to rest from stimuli.
 Silence and being alone are very important to them and necessary to regain balance.
 The difference between introverts and extroverts is how they regenerate.
 Introverts need silence and solitude for this.
 Extroverts - contacts with people.